Pairin/Fullstack-Code-Challenge/README.md

 ## Evaluation Criteria
  - Logic
    - We are interested in how well you handle logic and structuring of the pixel data from the canvas
  - React
    - How well your react fundamentals are and how well you separate functionality into components.
+ - Commit details are helpful in tracking your thought process, so while this isn't directly evaluation criteria, it can help you out.

 Timeliness is also a huge factor.
 While there is no maximum time, we are evaluating candidates on a rolling basis so if you take too long, we may accept another candidate before we can evaluate you.